 Mike is an introspective and creative thinker, a tiny house advocate, designer and sales representative, a self-taught chef, and has a passion for writing novels.
-A former English professor, business consultant, and real estate broker he loves his eclectic life of helping others reach their Tiny House goals, writing in between, and supporting the B&B. He has a historical fiction trilogy almost complete.
+A former English professor, business consultant, and real estate broker he loves his eclectic life of helping others reach their Tiny House goals, writing in between, and supporting the B&B. He has a historical fiction trilogy with his agent.
 A natural born Texan, he spends a large chunk of his time reading, writing, visiting guests, and on rare occasions, watching cooking shows and the history channel.

-Together, they moved to this beautiful 10-acre property to establish Natural Awakenings “healthy living” magazine wanting to educate the community on all things healthy, well, and green with a goal of connecting readers to quality providers in the area.
+Together, they moved to this beautiful 10-acre property to establish Natural Awakenings “healthy living” Magazine, wanting to educate the community on all things healthy, well, and green with a goal of connecting readers to quality providers in the area.
 After selling the magazine in 2011, they opened their guest house to those wanting a warm, welcoming and peaceful get-away.
 They added their first Tiny House to their rental options in 2016, and shortly thereafter, started selling Tiny Houses and Tiny Shells to the community at a very affordable price which can be shipped anywhere in the Continental U.S.

-There are several ways to get here, but we generally go I-10 to Loop 1604 NW, to EITHER Hwy 16 (follow the directions under Coming from San Antonio) or if you want to stop in Boerne first to dine, you can stay on I-10 and go all the way to Hwy 46.
-The town of Boerne is to your right, and Pipe Creek is about 15 minutes to your left.
-To reach us, take Hwy.
-46 west until it nearly you reach the light at Hwy 16 (this stretch of 46 is a beautiful drive by the way) and turn LEFT at Hwy 46 (even though the signs say Pipe Creek to your right).
-Timbercreek Road is about 2.5 miles down and you will take a sharp right onto it.
-It curves into Bailey Circle and then changes its name back into Timbercreek (at least this is what most GPS systems say).
-We are approximately 2.5 miles up the hill on the right-hand side, just past Valley View road, behind a silver corrugated fence.
+Coming from Houston: There are several ways to get here, but we generally go I-10 to Loop 1604 NW, to Hwy 16 N to our road, Timbercreek.
+If you want to stop to dine first (our favorite city to eat in is Boerne) in which case you’d take I-10 West to Loop 1604 NW, to I-10N again…and exit Hwy 46 and steer tp the right. (if you MISS loop 1604…no worries!
+You can stay on I-10 the whole way and reach Hwy 46 this way too — we like to take Loop 1604 to bypass downtown traffic, but not necessary).
+To find us from Boerne, you’d take Hwy.
+46 west until it nearly you reach the light at Hwy 16 (this stretch of 46 between Boerne and Pipe Creek is a beautiful drive) and you would turn LEFT at Hwy 46 (even though the signs say Pipe Creek to your right).
+Timbercreek Road is about 2.5 miles down.
+You will take a sharp right onto it (right after the Timber Ridge Winery sign).
+Timbercreek curves into Bailey Circle and then back into Timbercreek (at least this is what most GPS systems say).
+We are approximately 2.5 miles up the hill on the right-hand side, just past Valley View Road, behind a silver corrugated fence.

-Choose your favorite way to get to Helotes (we recommend I-10 to 1604 to Bandera Highway/Hwy 16) and drive out Hwy 16 (Bandera Highway) west toward Bandera.
+Coming from San Antonio: Choose your favorite way to get to Helotes (we recommend I-10 to 1604 to Bandera Highway/Hwy 16) and drive out Hwy 16 (Bandera Highway) west toward Bandera.
 It’s a lot of divided four-lane road, but just after the park road that goes to Medina Lake, the highway skinnies down to a two-lane affair just as you are crossing the Medina County line.
-In two or three miles, you will cross the Bandera county line and that’s where you should start paying attention.
+In two or three miles, you will cross the Bandera County line and that’s where you should start paying attention.
 After a couple of curves in the road, the highway straightens out and goes way down a hill and way up a hill again.
 Before the top of the hill, and about 1.5 miles after crossing the Bandera County line, you will see the indications for Timbercreek Road – first a sign that says Timber Ridge Winery, and then the sign for Timbercreek Road.
 Take a sharp, hard left onto Timber Creek road.
 NOTE: If you see a big cross on the right instead, or hit the Hwy.
 46 light, then turn back.
 You’ve gone too far and missed the turn.
-Timbercreek curves into Bailey Circle and then changes its name back into Timbercreek (at least this is what most GPS systems say).
-We are approximately 2.5 miles up the hill on the right-hand side, just past Valley View road, behind a silver corrugated fence.
+Timbercreek curves into Bailey Circle and then back into Timbercreek (at least this is what most GPS systems say).
+We are approximately 2.5 miles up the hill on the right-hand side, just past Valley View Road, behind a silver corrugated fence.

 HERE IS A MAP FOR OUR NEIGHBORHOOD TO HELP YOU AS YOU DRIVE UP THE HILL…If lost or for more information, call 210-251-5766 or 210-317-1836.